Holographic Stickers: The Complete Guide

 Rainbow prismatic (true holographic)

-This is the classic rainbow-shifting effect – the surface diffracts light and shows the full colour spectrum as you tilt it.
+This is the classic rainbow-shifting effect – the surface diffracts light and shows the full color spectrum as you tilt it.
 It’s created by a micro-embossed pattern on the material itself.
 The effect is always there, regardless of what’s printed on top.
-Your printed colours sit over the prismatic film, and the two interact: the holographic effect shows through wherever the ink allows.
+Your printed colors sit over the prismatic film, and the two interact: the holographic effect shows through wherever the ink allows.

 This is what most people picture when they say “holographic sticker.”